Skip to main content

 Step 3: Close the lid

-The sealed container keeps the odour inside.
-The covering material absorbs moisture and blocks the waste surface.
+The covered container keeps the odour inside.
+The material absorbs moisture and completely blocks the waste surface — cutting off the air access and chemical signals that flies need to locate a breeding site.
 Within 2–3 days, you'll notice the difference: less smell, fewer flies, and stable conditions inside the bucket.
+The system works because it contains the problem at the source instead of trying to manage it after it's already escaped.

-But here's where it gets interesting.
+But here's where it gets interesting

 The material doing the work isn't just any absorbent.
 It's something specific.
 Something natural.
 And understanding what it is changes how you think about waste entirely.